listicon

 However, while these ceremonies and rituals are important for the perfect Saga Dawa Festival at Mount Kailash, the most important aspect of the day for many is taking on the ritual kora or Parikrama around the sacred mountain.
 A trek of 52 kilometers, which is done by tourists as a trek in three days, many pilgrims complete a circuit in just one day, while others perform prostrations every few feet, taking more than a month to complete just one circumambulation.

-When to Go for Kailash Saga Dawa Festival in 2024?
+When to Go for Kailash Saga Dawa Festival in 2025?

-In 2024, the festival will be held on May 23, which is the fifteenth day of the fourth month in the Tibetan lunisolar calendar.
+In 2025, the festival will be held on June 11, which is the fifteenth day of the fourth month in the Tibetan lunisolar calendar.

 How to Enjoy a Kailash Saga Dawa Festival Tour?